lecbe/flexible-gatsby/content/blog/My-new-client/index.md

 date: 2020-01-29 14:11:00 +0300
 description: Your time is priceless - how not to waste it
 img: ./9.png
-tags: [esports, candidate, job, money, mixer, twitch, stream,]
+tags: [esports, candidate, job, money, mixer, twitch, stream]
 ---